-Anxiety, blood pressure, phobias, addictions, anger or pain reduction;
+Anxiety, terror, blood pressure, phobias, addictions, anger or pain reduction;

 calming and relaxation.